Best Sump Pumps in Canada

 - 80-foot power cord.

 Starting my review of the best sump pumps in Canada, the Wayne CDU800 offers durability and precision.
-It is a rather popular model, and there are many reasons for that.
+It is a rather popular model with a lot to prove.

-What may impress you is the capacity of the Wayne.
+What may impress you is the capacity of the Wayne submersible sump pump.
 This guy can move up to 4,200 gallons of water per hour.
 This powerful sump pump has an 8-foot water-resistant power cord, which allows for more convenience.

 This is a high-quality, reliable sump pump.
 It is durable and can deal with large amounts of water.
 Even though it may seem too bulky, such a construction promises durability, which is a huge advantage.